csc7/PP1_CI_TGC/README.md

 ## **Performance**
-Lighthouse from Google was used to evaluate the performance of the pages.
+Google Lighthouse (used in Google, Microsoft Edge and Firefox) were used to evaluate the performance of the pages.
 Please check the results below:

 <details>
     <summary>Home Page (98)</summary>